dominuszagare/ForgeViewerExperiment/README.md

 # ---------------------- Oauth2 -------------------------
-Get Oauth2 token from https://aps.autodesk.com/en/docs/oauth/v2/tutorials/get-2-legged-token/

-client id and secret are stored in the .env file like this
+we use oauth2 to authenticate the user and get an access token to access the autodesk forge api.
+To do this we need to create a forge app in the forge developer portal https://aps.autodesk.com/myapps/ the app will have a client id and a client secret which we will use to get the access token from the autodesk server the client id and client secret are stored in the .env file which is not included in the git repo for security reasons so you will have to create it yourself in the root folder of the project
 ```
-CLIENT_ID=<your client id>
+APS_CLIENT_ID=<your client id>
-CLIENT_SECRET=<your client secret>
+APS_CLIENT_SECRET=<your client secret>
+APS_BUCKET=<your bucket name>
+PORT=<optinal port>
 ```
-note that the .env file is not included in the git repo for security reasons so you will have to create it yourself in the root folder of the project

 # GETTING THE TOKEN FROM AUTODESK